arifi083/Web-Automation-On-Rokomari-Website-With-Selenium-TestNG/README.md

-# Web Automation on Rokomari Website with Selenium TestNG
+# Web Automation on <a href="https://www.rokomari.com/book"> Rokomari </a> Website with Selenium TestNG

 ## Technology used:
 - Selenium Webdriver